A topic from the subject of Synthesis in Chemistry.

 Introduction

 Organic synthesis is the process of creating new organic compounds from simpler starting materials.
-There are many different methods of organic synthesis, but the three most common are substitution, addition, and elimination reactions.
+There are many different methods of organic synthesis, but three of the most common are substitution, addition, and elimination reactions.
+These reactions involve manipulating the bonds within organic molecules to create new structures with desired properties.

 Basic Concepts